madhurdevkota/RemoteSensing-machinelearning-deeplearning/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-### Detailed Summary of the Jupyter Notebook: Deep Learning for Land Use and Land Cover Classification Using Satellite Data
+### Deep Learning for Land Use and Land Cover Classification Using Satellite Data

 #### 1. Introduction and Project Overview
 The project focuses on applying deep learning techniques to classify land use and land cover based on remote sensing satellite data.
 It utilizes a Convolutional Neural Network (CNN) to analyze spatial patterns captured in multiple spectral bands from Sentinel-2 satellite images.
 The objective is to differentiate between various classes such as water, plants, trees, and bare land, which are critical for environmental and urban planning.